-From The Experts: Find out which prescription drug providers earned high marks from SeniorLiving.org in our Medicare Part D providers report!
+From The Experts: Find out which prescription drug carriers earned high marks from SeniorLiving.org in our Medicare Part D plans report!

 Many older adults are surprised that Original Medicare doesn’t cover prescription medication.
 Medicare Part D, an optional prescription drug plan, helps reduce out-of-pocket costs.
 Part D is a separate prescription drug plan available through private insurance companies.
 Medicare Part D comes with a monthly premium and often a plan deductible.
 Part D pricing will vary based on the insurance company you choose.

 As you research prescription drug plans, be sure to verify that the medications you take are covered and what your premiums, deductibles, and copays will be.
 Understanding your drug plan can help avoid a costly coverage gap (known as the Part D donut hole).
 To keep things simple, your Medicare Part D premium can be deducted from your Social Security payment.

 With Original Medicare, there’s no annual limit on what you pay out of pocket.
 Medicare Supplement Insurance (also known as Medigap) is an optional insurance policy to help lower your share of Original Medicare’s coverage gaps (like copayments, coinsurance, and deductibles).
 All 10 Medigap plans are federally standardized.
 This means the benefits for the Medicare plan you choose (for example, Plan G) will be identical no matter which insurance company you enroll with.